woclouds3/yig/coldstorage/README.md

 ## Work Flow
 * Vault creation
-Vault is created per bucket when yig receives a lifecycle configuration with transition for the first time.
+Vault is created per user when yig receives a lifecycle configuration with transition for the first time.
 Vault won't be deleted as there is no good time point.
 And as long as a Vault exist, user can find the disks (from ehualu).
 Please find the implementation in storage/glacier.go [CreateVault()].